 The overall mission of the Appalachian Area Agency on Aging (AAA) is to assist seniors, their caregivers and those with disabilities by maintaining their dignity and independence in their homes and communities.
-The AAA serves as the designated regional lead agency for the development of a comprehensive, coordinated and cost effective home and community based service system.
-Through contracting with local service providers, services are provided for group dining, home delivered meals, in-home services, transportation, and others.
+The AAA is the designated regional lead agency for the development of a comprehensive, coordinated, and cost effective home and community based service system.
+The AAA contracts with local service providers to provide group dining, home delivered meals, in-home services, and transportation services.
 Services for the Family Caregiver, Long Term Care Ombudsman, Information and Assistance, and Benefits Counseling programs are provided directly by the AAA.